LucianoAdonis/lucianoadonis.github.io/pages/airtable.md

 ## How to Use This Mini-Book

 First, I recommend avoiding reading this on mobile for the best experience.
-Second, this mini-book is **focused on the Data Center version of airtable**, so there may be differences in menus and integrations compared to other versions.
-I'll do my best to include examples for both or at least provide pointers where differences arise.
+Second, this mini-book is **focused on the free tier of Airtable**, but I'll add the missing parts that use a higher tier just for the full display.

 In regards to the exposition of the content: